 Occasionally, I get the feeling that not everything I build needs to be a commercial project.
-While sustainability is an issue, I still believe there is a realm for free projects.
+While sustainability is an issue, I still believe there is a realm for free and open-source projects.
 In some cases, the core value provided by a side project doesn't justify the additional work to add payments and the required management infrastructure behind it.
-It simply doesn't always make sense.
 Naturally, this leads to a project with less features.
 But that's fine with me, as I want to solve only a particular problem and don't aim to build an all-encompassing solution with all the whistles and bells.

 An alternative path instead of monetizing the project is simply open-sourcing it.
 This way others can profit from the work done and give back in other forms (e.g. sponsorship, etc.).
 Open sourcing the source code allows me to disconnect from the feeling I need to make a quick buck from it.
 Instead, you can give it away for anyone to use and eventually profit in other forms.

 For my latest little project, Mail Merge for Linux Bash, I'm following exactly this.
 With this project I cared really only about one core: feature merging emails and sending them.
 Existing services are too feature-rich.
 I wanted something very simple without monthly running costs.
 So I've built myself a helper script to load a CSV file and fill in a template before triggering a mailto: in Firefox.
 Chrome should work as well.
 The project is free for anyone to use.

 What you need